NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + The dataset should be put into this directory as *00-MNISTData/\*.gz*, 4 files in total.

 + Run the following command to extract XXX training pictures to./train and YYY pictures to./test (there are 60000 training pictures and 10000 test pictures in total.
-If there is no parameter, 3000 training pictures and 500 test pictures are extracted by default, and the extracted pictures are JPEG format)
+If no parameter provided, 3000 training pictures and 500 test pictures are extracted as JPEG format by default.

 ```shell
 python3 extractMnistData.py XXX YYY